CamilaNieto-Centennial/CamilaNieto-Centennial/README.md

 # 👋 Hello, my name is Camila Nieto
-### Full Stack Developer & Front End Developer
+### Full Stack Developer & Software Engineer
 [![@kmi4444's Holopin board](https://holopin.me/kmi4444)](https://holopin.io/@kmi4444)

 <!--
 **CamilaNieto-Centennial/CamilaNieto-Centennial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I am a graduate of Centennial College(Toronto, Canada) in the program of Software Engineering Technician.
-I am interested in diverse roles such as Front-End Developer, Full Stack Developer, and UI/UX Designer.
+I am interested in diverse roles such as Front-End Developer, Back-End Developer, and Full Stack Developer.
 Additionally I hope to be a Full Stack developer one day.
 Desire to learn new things and perseverance are the words that define me.

 ## ⚡ Languages, Frameworks and Tools: